TillmannBerg/Ubuntu-Dell-XPS-15-2019/README.md

 - Touchpad
 - Keyboard backlight

+Things that do not work:
+- Low power consumption with proper Nvidia graphics drivers _and_ working standby

 ## Installation

 To install Ubuntu on a Dell XPS 15 you need to set your _Sata Operation_ in the laptops BIOS from _Raid_ to _AHCI_.